roidrage/paperplanes/_posts/2008-6-8-for_the_love_of_light_the.markdown

 ---
-layout: single
+layout: post
 title: "For The Love Of Light: The Book"
-topics: books photography polaroid
+tags: books photography polaroid
 ---
 [Jenifer Altman](http://www.jeniferaltman.com/) did it.
 She finished the book for our Polaroid project.
 25 Polaroid photographers from all over the world say farewell to a piece of photographic history.
 Here's a sneaky peek at the cover: